-• Auditor's Required Communication - In accordance with the Statement on Auditing Standards No. 114, at the conclusion of the audit engagement CLA is required to communicate information to the Board of Trustees regarding their responsibility under United States Generally Accepted Auditing Standards.
+• Auditor's Required Communication - In accordance with the U.S. Auditing Standards AU-C 260, at the conclusion of the audit engagement CLA is required to communicate information to the Board of Trustees regarding their responsibility under Generally Accepted Auditing Standards (GAAS).
 Attached for your information is the required communication.

-• The audit report was presented to and accepted by the Foundation's Board of Directors on November 14, 2017.
+• The audit report was presented to and accepted by the Foundation's Board of Directors on November 13, 2018.